NUWCDIVNPT/stig-manager/docs/user-guide/user-quickstart.rst

 Evaluate multiple Assets at once for STIG compliance
 ======================================================

 #.
-In the Nav Tree, expand STIGs in the Collection you just created.
+From the Collection Dashboard, select a STIG from the STIGs panel in the Collection you just created.

    * If you select a STIG, you will see a list of Assets that have that STIG assigned to it.
-Selecting one of these Assets will open the Evaluation tab described in the previous section.
+Double-clicking on one of these Assets (or clicking the shield icon in that row) will open the Evaluation tab described in the previous section.

 #.
-Expand a specific STIG, and select *Collection Review*.
+Double-click on the STIG you want to evaluate to open up the Collection Review Workspace.

    * The Collection Review tab presents similar information to the Evaluation tab, but in a condensed view that allows you to review this STIG against all Assets you have access to in this Collection at once.